mest0006/my-memory-game.github.io/README.md

-# Memory
+# Memory Final project For Introduction to javascrpit

 ## Objective

-For the final project, you will be demonstrating your cumulative understanding of HTML, CSS, and JavaScript to create an interactive game of Memory.
+For one of my  final project, i wasa asked to demonstrate my  understanding of HTML, CSS, and JavaScript and create an interactive game of Memory.

 ## Game Play